User Management Fields

 The basic settings windows allow to edit the information you inserted during creation, plus other parameters:

-- Login/Logout phone number: this is a phone number triggering a very simple voice service that changes the login status of agents for this queue, switching from login to logout and vice versa, in "toggle" mode.
+- Login/Logout telephone address: this is a phone number triggering a very simple voice service that toggles the login status of agents for this queue, switching from login to logout and vice versa.
 Please notice that this phone number is optional but, if set, it must be unique, different from the queue phone number and reachable by a route in the PBX.
 When this number is set, two additional service numbers are automatically defined by the system appending respectively '0' and '1' to the login/logout phone numbers.
 For example, if login/logout number is 811, such numbers will be 8110 and 8111.
 These additional numbers can be called by agents to change their login status respectively to logout and login, without the "toggle" mechanism, so they can be used to define two speed dials buttons in the agents phone set to login/logout the queue very easily.
 If you intend to use these additional numbers (that are 1 digit longer than the login/logout toggle number) be sure they are reachable through a route in the PBX.

 - Maximum waiting time: this is the maximum time interval the calls will wait in queue for an agent.
 When this time is over, the maximum waiting time scenario will trigger and the associated treatment will be applied.
 Set this value to 0 (zero) to remove any limit.